ipfs/team-mgmt/README.md

 - @victorbjelkholm
 - @whyrusleeping

-If someone is the moderator one week, the next week they are the notetaker.
+If someone is the notetaker one week, the next week they are the moderator.
 The list goes down and then around the top.
 If anyone is unable to go to their meeting, the next person is chosen.

 ## Contribute